fadlytanjung/Rest-API-CRUD-Flask-and-JWT-token/README.md

 # Rest-API-CRUD-Flask
-Simple Rest API CRUD with Flask
+Simple Rest API CRUD with Flask and JWT Token